section-engineering-education/engineering-education/content/articles/how-to-build-graphql-apis-with-expressjs-and-typescript/index.md

 - It takes in a callback function with three parameters, `request`, `response`, and `graphQLParams`, and returns an object with the `schema` of the API.
 - The `root` is what the API returns based on the query or the mutation, `graphiql`, which tells GraphQL to make our API have a web client where we can test it on the browser and finally, the `context` object.

-It is recommended to create a `envs.js` file that encapsulates it all the environment variables that we would be using in the app.
+It is recommended to create an `envs.js` file that encapsulates all the environment variables that we would be using in the app.

 For now, we have added `PORT` and `GRAPHQL_PATH`.